Comic-Con Panel: Best Superheroine Movie? No, the ONLY Theatrical Superheroine Movie

 Yes, it was Supergirl.
 Seriously, that’s the only one.
 Witchblade, Wonder Woman, and the Birds of Prey had TV shows, and My Super Ex-Girlfriend was a spoof that starred no character from the comics.

 Over the last year, I’ve asked a lot of people why there are so few and I’ve gotten a lot of fascinating responses, but no clear consensus has emerged.
-Soon I’ll share the video from our panel along with more about what our members had to say.
+Find out what out panelists had to say in part two.

 More pics: